 22 July 2015

-In my newest body of work, I extract silver backings from old mirrors to expose the spirits of the mirrors.
+In my recent series I extract the silver backings of old mirrors to expose the spirits of the mirrors.
 I start with the premise that the silver mirror backings have absorbed the energy of the people who looked into the mirrors and that, like old photographic silver processes, this “film” contains information that can be revealed.

 5 March 2014